Samuel-AQ/Planetary-system/README.md

 * Press 'I' to open the help

 When the camera mode is enabled you can control the spacecraft using this keys:
-* Press 'w' to move forward
+* Press 'w' to move up
 * Press 'd' to move to the right
-* Press 's' to move backwards
+* Press 's' to move down
 * Press 'a' to move to the left
+* Press 'e' to move forward
-* Press 'c' to exit camera mode
+* Press 'q' to move backwards
 * Press the arrow keys to rotate the camera
+* Press 'C' to exit camera mode

 ## Implementation decisions
 This application has been developed according to the principles of Jakob Nielsen.
 It's easy to use, makes the user feels the control at every moment and uses a minimalist and simple design.
 It is not possible for the user to generate any programming error so it hasn't been necessary to control the user's movements.
 The controls are at hand at every moment so it's not possible for the user to get lost using the application.